 If the plugin is not damaged but only dirty, just clean it.
 You absolutely need to change a damaged jack, it may damage your audio card.

 - Change the PC’s audio card if damaged.

 - Raise the output volume on the device you’re using the headset with.

 This may not actually be a solution but it will raise the volume of the headset.
-Some headsets have low volume on their own, so raising the volume through the roof actually helps.
+Some headsets are low volume on their own, so raising the volume through the roof actually helps.

 - Raise “Master Volume”.

 Besides raising the output volume, you can also try raising the “Master Volume” on the device.